AdobeDocs/experience-platform.en/help/destinations/destination-sdk/file-based-destination-configuration.md

 >
 >File-based destination support in Adobe Experience Platform Destination SDK is currently in Beta.
 The documentation and functionality are subject to change.

-This configuration allows you to indicate essential information like your destination name, category, description, and more.
+This configuration allows you to indicate essential information for your file-based destination, like your destination name, category, description, and more.
 The settings in this configuration also determine how Experience Platform users authenticate to your destination, how it appears in the Experience Platform user interface and the identities that can be exported to your destination.

 This configuration also connects the other configurations required for your destination to work - destination server and audience metadata - to this one.
 Read how you can reference the two configurations in a [section further below](./destination-configuration.md#connecting-all-configurations).